Contact Lenses

 Silicone Hydrogel

 This is the newest type of contact lens.
-The silicone hydrogel generation of lenses allows a greater amount of oxygen to pass through the lens to the cornea.
-This makes them suitable for ‘round the clock’ continuous wear for up to 30 days from one pair of lenses, and are now available in a daily disposable lens-ideal for use in dry air-conditioned environments.
+The silicone hydrogel generation of lenses allows a greater amount of oxygen to pass through the lens to the cornea and are now available in a daily disposable lens-ideal for increased comfort in dry air-conditioned environments.

 Gas Permeable